Terminating Withholding of Removal

 In short, the government cannot revoke your withholding of removal arbitrarily.
 Specific grounds must exist, and they must be properly adjudicated.

-Common reasons the government may seek to revoke withholding of removal include:
+Common reasons the government may seek to terminate withholding of removal include:

 • Change in Country Conditions: If the conditions in your home country have fundamentally changed such that you would no longer face persecution.